 After the stimulator has been placed, you will usually be discharged the day of or the day after the procedure.
 Once discharged, you should do your best to keep your wound clean and dry.
 Our friendly team will instruct you on how to do this to help ensure a quick recovery.

-We encourage you to call Regenerative Spine and Pain Specialists today at 404-618-0995 to schedule an appointment with Dr. Zwade Marshall and to learn more about spinal cord stimulators in Fayetteville, Georgia!
+We encourage you to call Regenerative Spine and Pain Specialists today at 404-618-0995 to schedule an appointment with Dr. Zwade Marshall and to learn more about spinal cord stimulators in Fayetteville and Atlanta, Georgia!

 Learn more about spinal cord stimulators and how they work by clicking the link below.
 There are videos and multiple other resources available to you through Boston Scientific.